ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

   leader.
 Because they're identical!
 So we break the symmetry by introducing a UID.
     * Note that this could be added if we have access to an RNG.
-* One appraoch is to pass around the largest identifier.
+* One approach is to pass around the largest identifier.
 If you get your own UID back, you have the largest UID, and can be elected leader.
     * They do this in `n` rounds, with `n**2` messages, by having